xgeovanedamasceno/programming-cs-lab/README.md

 # CS Programming Lab

-This repository is a lab for practicing programming.
+This repository is a lab to practice programming.